aarondkim/flights/README.md

 # Flight App

 A prototype management service connected to a live database in Azure with a database design consisting of airline flights (data sourced from Bureau of Transportation Statistics), their customers, and their reservations.
+Uses SQL transactions to support concurrency for simultaneous flight searches and reservations.
 This prototype uses a command-line interface supporting the functionalities below:

 UI:
 ```